BhattacharyaLab/scVIDR/docs/API/modules.md

-# VIDR Encoder & Decoder Classes in modules.py
+# VIDR Encoder & Decoder Classes and Associated Methods in modules.py